thephpleague/factory-muffin/UPGRADING.md

 ### Factory Definitions

 Having a public static factory property is no longer supported.
-You must use the `define` function introduced in the 1.5.x series.
+You must use the `define` function introduced in the v1.5.x series.
 You may call it like this: `League\FactoryMuffin\Facade::define('Fully\Qualifed\ModelName', array('foo' => 'bar'))`.
 We have provided a nifty way for you to do this in your tests.
 PHPUnit provides a `setupBeforeClass` function.
-Within that function you can call `League\FactoryMuffin\Facade::loadFactories(__DIR__ . '/factories');`, and it will include all files in the factories folder.
-Within those php files, you can put your definitions (all your code that calls the define function).
-The `loadFactories` function will throw a `League\FactoryMuffin\Exceptions\DirectoryNotFoundException` exception if the directory you're loading is not found.
+Within that function you can call `League\FactoryMuffin\Facade::loadFactories(__DIR__ . '/factories');` and it will include all files in the factories folder.
+Within those PHP files, you can put your definitions (all your code that calls the define function).
+The `loadFactories` function will throw a `League\FactoryMuffin\Exceptions\DirectoryNotFoundException` exception if the directory the loading is not found.
 A full example is included in the readme.

 ### Generator (Kind) Changes